MichaelMarkert/GND4C/OpenRefine2JSON/readme.md

 ### Comment on the current state

-- the script is work in progress
+- template and script are work in progress - some elements were not used up to now (like GND identifiers for affiliations) so they are not represented in the exporter script
 - for testing purposes every relevant element gets exported even when it is empty

 ### Steps